-- 2. Function -- true coenzyme function is not well understood; ascorbic acid is an electron donor and facilitates the following reactions: - a.
-Dopamine → norepinephrine - b.
-Proline → hydroxyproline (this is a major component of collagen and many of the signs of scurvy are due to impaired collagen synthesis).
+- 2. Storage -- is present in most tissues at low levels.
+No reserve, excesses are quickly excreted.
+Brain levels are among the last to be affected. - 3.
+Function -- true coenzyme function is not well understood; ascorbic acid is an electron donor and facilitates the following reactions: - a.
+Dopamine \rightarrow norepinephrine - b.
+Proline \rightarrow hydroxyproline (this is a major component of collagen and many of the signs of scurvy are due to impaired collagen synthesis).

 - c.
 Lysine hydroxylase \rightarrow collagen. - d.
 Folic acid \rightarrow THFA (this explains the macrocytic anemia seen in scurvy). - e.
 Involved in absorption of iron (keeps in ferrous form for better absorption). - e.
-General water soluble antioxidant/free radical scavenger.
-We will discuss this aspect in more detail later. - a.
+General water soluble antioxidant/free radical scavenger. - a.
 Keeps LDL from being oxidized - b.
 Possible regeneration of reduced vitamin E - c.
-Prevent generation of mutagenic compounds in gastric juices and elsewhere
+Prevent generation of mutagenic compounds in gastric juices and elsewhere f.
+Fatty acid desaturation